Monday, March 4, 2013

 CIOs need to orchestrate, know-how about business, also understand technical logic.

-Based on the feedback from CIO forums, it seems that it is not only the CIO who is being asked to simultaneously be proficient as a strategic leader to a tactical manager, and even a technician being able to sing Kumbaya with every level in her/his company.
+Based on the feedback from CIO forums, it seems that it is not only the CIO who is being asked to simultaneously be proficient as a strategic leader to a tactical manager, but even a technician being able to sing Kumbaya with every level in her/his company.
 It seems that other technical specialists may also be getting asked to perform similar functions.
 If this type of talent is really out there, it seems that the term associated with the above condition is described via the Purple Squirrel Syndrome.

-• Mindset is Cause: It’s not only a syndrome, it’s a mind set that spans many lines of business and it is dangerous, especially to innovation.
+• Mindset is Cause: It’s not only a syndrome, it’s a mindset that spans many lines of business and it is dangerous, especially to innovation.
 This mindset is largely a leadership issue.
-Leadership in some areas of business is being narrow minded.
+Leadership in some areas of business is being narrow-minded.
 They want a candidate to have all these specialties but seldom does it happen that way.
 When faced with a "purple squirrel" you have to take a step back and ask yourself some hard questions that break down the needs.
 Then create some solutions.

-• IT Ranked CIOs often only see one side of coin: CIOs get bogged down with operational detail that they have no business being part of the solutions.
+• IT Ranked CIOs often only see one side of the coin: CIOs get bogged down with operational detail that they have no business being part of the solutions.
 This is common to high achievers that have risen through the ranks and are unwilling to let go.
 When they have to be replaced, it seems like they create the job description for the CIO position from his/her resume and overlook that the CIO may not need his/her exact knowledge/experience to do an outstanding job.
 Other factors are more important at that level.

 2. The True Color of CIO’s Parachute

-3. The Art of Search or the Science of Search, Which one is Superior
+3. The Art of Search or the Science of Search, Which one is superior

 0 comments: